matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 ## How Malware is Detected
 Let us first explain modern malware detection techniques.
 These are categorized into 2 distinct approaches:
 1) *File Classification*
+	- File classification looks at the file's code
 2) *Online Detection*